 - Self-checking puzzles and activities (Color by code, for example)

-- Number talks during morning meeting or before a math lesson
+- Number talks during morning meetings or before a math lesson

 - Mental math practice – i.e. timed worksheets